civican/legisinfo/42-1/bills/C-81/bill_text.md

 This Act is to be carried out in recognition of, and in accordance with, the following principles:

-all persons must be treated with dignity regardless of their abilities or disabilities;
+all persons must be treated with dignity regardless of their disabilities;

-all persons must have the same opportunity to make for themselves the lives that they are able and wish to have regardless of their abilities or disabilities or of how their disabilities interact with their personal and social characteristics;
+all persons must have the same opportunity to make for themselves the lives that they are able and wish to have regardless of their disabilities or of how their disabilities interact with their personal and social characteristics;

-all persons must have barrier-free access to full and equal participation in society, regardless of their abilities or disabilities;
+all persons must have barrier-free access to full and equal participation in society, regardless of their disabilities;

-all persons must have meaningful options and be free to make their own choices, with support if they desire, regardless of their abilities or disabilities; and
+all persons must have meaningful options and be free to make their own choices, with support if they desire, regardless of their disabilities;

-laws, policies, programs, services and structures must take into account the abilities and disabilities of persons and the different ways that persons interact with their environments, and persons with disabilities must be involved in their development or design.
+laws, policies, programs, services and structures must take into account the disabilities of persons and the different ways that persons interact with their environments, and persons with disabilities must be involved in their development or design; and

+the development and revision of accessibility standards and the making of regulations must be done with the objective of achieving the highest level of accessibility for persons with disabilities.

 ## Application